History

 Ocean lifeguard services in San Diego began in 1918, prompted by the drowning of 13 people on a single day at Ocean Beach.
 Three lifeguards were initially appointed and attached to the Police Department.
 They were assigned to guard the area around popular Wonderland Park.

-Lifeguard service was soon expanded to include Old Mission Beach and La Jolla Cove.
-The lifeguard stationed at La Jolla Cove had no facilities, no means of communication, and was responsible for all aquatic emergencies in La Jolla.
+Lifeguard service was soon expanded to Mission Beach and La Jolla Cove.
+The lifeguard stationed at La Jolla Cove had no facilities or means of communication and was responsible for all aquatic emergencies in La Jolla.

 The first chief lifeguard, Spade Burns, was appointed in 1923 and worked out of Police Substation #1.
 In 1926, the Children's Pool lifeguard station was established, followed by Mission Beach in 1927 and Pacific Beach in 1929.

 During the Great Depression, lifeguard staffing was reduced, but several drownings at Mission Beach prompted the City Council to restore lifeguard protection.
-By 1935, the San Diego Lifeguard Service included six full time lifeguards and thirteen seasonal lifeguards.
-World War II might have drained the staff of the San Diego Lifeguard Service, but City Council arranged for draft deferments for seven fulltime lifeguards.
+By 1935, the San Diego Lifeguard Service included six full-time and thirteen seasonal lifeguards.
+World War II might have drained the staff of the San Diego Lifeguard Service, but the City Council arranged for draft deferments for seven full-time lifeguards.

-In 1947, the San Diego Lifeguard Service was transferred from the Police Department to the newly formed Park & Recreation Department.
-Some lifeguards were unhappy with this change and it is said that the chief lifeguard quit; but under this new department there were some significant improvements.
+In 1947, the San Diego Lifeguard Service was transferred from the Police Department to the newly formed Park and Recreation Department.
+Some lifeguards were unhappy with this change, and it is said that the chief lifeguard quit, but under this new department, there were some significant improvements.
 Uniform apparel was prescribed, regular performance testing for lifeguards was initiated, and a standardized hiring procedure was adopted.
 Equipment improvements included two-way radios in emergency vehicles and main lifeguard stations.

 The coastal cliffs of San Diego have always harbored hazards, with occasional falls or entrapments necessitating rescue.
 In the 1940s, a cliff rescue apparatus was developed and assigned to the Ocean Beach fire station.
 This apparatus was basically a crane attached to a rescue vehicle.
 The crane had a powered winch, which allowed rescuers to be quickly lowered to victims and victims to be raised to safety.